bent3well/CourseraGCdataproject/README.md

 A full description is available at the site where the data was obtained:

 http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

-The necessary items associated with this project include:

-1. ttgroupmeans.txt - a tidy data set that includes the calculated mean of each measurement/feature for each subject across on each activity
-2. run_analysis.R - the R script used to do these conversions
-3. CodeBook.md - a description of what is accomplished by the run_analysis.R script
-4. README.md - an overview of this submission for the Coursera Getting and Cleaning Data Assignment

 The raw data was not in a tidy format, so some combinations and transformations were completed.
 These are discussed here.